* Text only available in Spanish

 Free Exercise of the Profession

 Visit the Faculty in which these studies are offered on University Open Day.
 Attendance is not mandatory, but potential candidates are encouraged to learn about the Faculty, see the facilities, and obtain additional information.
-Comillas CIHS Open Days will be held on Saturday, April 6, 2019 at 10: 00h.
+Comillas CIHS Open Days will be held on Saturday, March 21, 2020 at 10: 00 h.
 For further information see Open Days.

 Notifications and legal requirements for university access.
 At the end of May, candidates will be notified concerning the decision on admission to the studies for which the application was made.
 Having been admitted does not exempt candidates from proving that they meet the legal requirements for access to the university.
 Fulfilling these requirements is a step necessary to begin studies at the university.